isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    It does not check against global reservations.

 -  ``out-of-pool`` - allows only out-of-pool host reservations.
-With this setting in place, the server may assume that all host reservations are for addresses that do not belong to the dynamic pool.
+With this setting in place, the server assumes that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore, it can skip the reservation checks when dealing with in-pool addresses, thus improving performance.
 Do not use this mode